Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Discussion

 \subsection{Implications}

 The current findings have several implications for education research and practice with LLMs, which we have summarised into three recommendations that aim to support future studies to develop practical and ethical innovations that can have actual benefits to educational stakeholders.
 First, the wide range of application scenarios of LLMs-based innovations can further benefit from the improvements in the capability of LLMs.
-For example, updating existing innovations with state-of-the-art LLMs may further reduce the amount of manual effort required for fine-turning and achieve similar performances \cite{bang2023multitask}.
-However, researchers should also consider the additional financial and resource burdens on educational stakeholders when updating their innovations with the latest LLMs, especially the commercial ones (e.g., GPT-3 and ChatGPT).
-Second, for LLMs-based innovations to achieve a high level of technology readiness and performance, the current reporting standards must be improved.
-Future studies should support the initiative of open-sourcing their models/systems when possible and provide sufficient details about the test datasets, which are essential for others to replicate and validate existing innovations across different contexts, preventing the potential pitfall of another replication crisis \cite{maxwell2015psychology}.
-Finally, adopting a human-centred approach when developing and evaluating LLMs-based innovations are essential for ensuring these innovations remain ethical in practice, especially as ethical principles may not guarantee ethical AI due to their top-down manners (e.g., developed by regulatory bodies) \cite{mittelstadt2019principles}.
-Future studies need to consider the ethical issues that may arise from their specific application scenarios and actively involve stakeholders to identify and address such issues.
+Updating existing innovations with state-of-the-art LLMs may further reduce the amount of manual effort required for fine-turning and achieve similar performances \citep{bang2023multitask}.
+Considering the 53 identified use cases of LLMs in education, there are multiple research trajectories that could foster the development of practical educational technologies.
+These avenues have the potential to address some of the pressing challenges that plague the global education system.
+Particularly, the use cases involving teaching support, assessment and grading, feedback, and content generation categories (Table \ref{tab:educational-tasks}) could act as catalysts for the development of educational technologies that could alleviate teachers' workload and mental stress by automating the laborious tasks associated with creating, evaluating, and providing feedback for student assessments \citep{carroll2022teacher}.
+Similarly, further exploration of the use cases in profiling and labelling, detection, prediction, and recommendation could lead to the development of educational technologies that can deliver personalised learning support for each student across various disciplines \citep{wollny2021we}.
+Such improvements could enhance the overall well-being of teachers and increase students' learning opportunities, thereby contributing to the achievement of SDG 4 by 2030 \citep{boeren2019understanding}.
+Nonetheless, researchers should also be mindful of the potential financial and resource burdens that could be imposed on educational stakeholders when innovating with the commercial LLMs (e.g., GPT-3/4 and ChatGPT).